 Best for: Adding on new products going forward

 Allianz was thinking long-term with their award-winning personalised onboarding campaign.
 They shot scenes in a modular format so they could add new products as needed.

 And the creative is riveting, too.
 With pyrotechnics, 3D simulations and live-action stunts, new customers were immersed in an entertaining visual tour of their insurance purchases.
 Who said insurance was boring?

 Best for: Massive social sharing

-This huge Ubisoft campaign featured Personalized Videos for nearly 5 million gamers, all with their own unique gaming history.
+This huge Ubisoft campaign featured Personalised Videos for nearly 5 million gamers, all with their own unique gaming history.
 Displaying stats on a backdrop of dynamic game scenes, the data-driven videos told each gamer’s story in a format they were eager to share with their social network.

 It’s easy to make recaps like these UGC, allowing gamers to choose the stats they want to see.
-You can also add in a personalized infographic, as Ubisoft did, to further drive social sharing.
+You can also add in a personalised infographic, as Ubisoft did, to further drive social sharing.